 The technology of waterjet cutting

-With waterjet cutting, water is pressed through a nozzle with a pressure of 4000-6000 bar.
-Resulting in enormous speeds, the water exits at Mach 2, with 2-fold air-speed of sound.
+For the cutting process, water is pressed through a nozzle with a pressure of 4000-6000 bar.
+Resulting in enormous speeds.
+The water exits with Mach 2-3 (two to three times the velocity of sound).
 The advantage is that the workpiece surface remains nearly cold because the cut is immediately cooled by the water.
 While waterjet cutting, there are no prestructural changes, increased hardness or noxious fumes.